Meet MOOCs: These Online Certifications Will Help You With Your Soft Skills

 “[Hard skills] are always going to change if they’re overly technical,” said Ben Brooks, CEO of Pilot, a New York-based career improvement company.

-But what about those universal soft skills?
 Below I’ve compiled some tried-and-true soft skills with Brooks’ help.
 They’re important to master, in high demand and applicable to any industry.

 I’ve paired each soft skill with a related MOOC, and each MOOC has a certification available.
 Once you’ve mastered each skill, don’t just throw a few new bullet points on your resume and move on.
 Attach the certification to your LinkedIn profile.